-Again using cuisine as the fulcrum of her narrative, Abu-Jaber’s next book—the culinary memoir The Language of Baklava—chronicles her own experiences growing up in a food-obsessed Arab-American family during the 1970’s and 80’s.
-Each chapter is developed around one of her father’s traditional Middle Eastern recipes.
-Entertainment Weeklydescribed The Language of Baklava as being “as delectable for its stories as for its accompanying recipes…Diana Abu-Jaber concocts a feast of words and images from her Arab-American experience… [she] recounts a textured immigrant tale filled with heartfelt dishes…Rich, dense, and flavorful.”
+Again using food as the fulcrum of her narrative, Abu-Jaber’s next book—the culinary memoir The Language of Baklava—chronicles her own experiences growing up in a food-obsessed Arab-American family during the 1970s and 80s.
+O, The Oprah Magazine called The Language of Baklava “a fascinating memoir of confused exile, great food, and home truths” that explores the rootlessness and constant pressures of assimilation.
+Each chapter of the memoir is developed around one of her father’s traditional Middle Eastern recipes.
+Entertainment Weekly described The Language of Baklava as “a feast of words and images from [Abu-Jaber’s] Arab-American experience… [she] recounts a textured immigrant tale filled with heartfelt dishes… rich, dense, and flavorful.”